Minnekhada Middle School

 Students are encouraged to interact with one another in face-to-face ways while at school.
 We value connectedness and collaboration between students during free time as this promotes positive social opportunity and personal development as well as physical health and wellness.
-Gaming during breaks is only allowed under the supervision of a teacher.
+Gaming is not permitted during the school day.

 At the discretion of the teacher, students will have access to their device to listen to music or other calming materials that assist in their readiness to learn.